SwiftDevJournal/MacWindowGroupDemo/README.md

 # Mac WindowGroup Demo

-This project is a simple demo for opening document-like windows using SwiftUI's `WindowGroup` scene.
+This project is a simple demo for opening document-like windows using SwiftUI's `WindowGroup` scene type.

 ## Running the App